kinzart/apivs3-nodejs-pt4/README.md

-create a file <.env> an same folder that package.json
+create a file <strong>.env</strong> an same folder that package.json

 into .env: